 Strategic Outlook

-Indonesia’s relatively limited inflow of foreign direct investments is a weakness.
-To address this, the country should formulate a clear and cohesive trade and investment policy framework.
-The interplay between protectionist and free market policies has caused confusion for both domestic and international investors.
-President Joko Widodo exacerbated this confusion by endorsing a substantial deregulation package in 2020 while maintaining some protectionist stances.
-This lack of clarity has hindered investment potential and restricted Indonesia’s economic growth.
-Therefore, a consistent medium- to long-term economic blueprint is imperative, outlining the government’s commitment to free market regimes like the RCEP, ASEAN Economic Community, WTO regulations, and bilateral trade agreements.
+On the economic front, Indonesia should focus on bolstering domestic consumption in order to stabilize the economy in the years ahead.
+Indonesia’s relatively limited inflow of foreign direct investment is a major weakness with regard to further economic development.
+President Prabowo Subianto’s ultranationalist statements and neomercantilist trade policies do nothing to mitigate this fact.
+To increase inflows of foreign direct investment, Indonesia should formulate a clear and cohesive trade and investment policy framework.
+The interplay between protectionist and free-market policies has caused confusion for domestic and international investors alike.
+This lack of clarity has hindered the country’s investment potential and restricted Indonesia’s economic growth.
+Therefore, creation of a consistent medium- to long-term economic blueprint is imperative, outlining the government’s commitment to free-market regimes like the Regional Comprehensive Economic Partnership (RCEP), the ASEAN Economic Community, WTO regulations and bilateral trade agreements.